Toibek/UnrealRunner/README.md

 # Unreal Runner

+> ## Fucked up on the git, it all got removed, i'll get back to this point tomorrow, soz

 An enless runner made in unreal using primarily c++ to make stuff function for an assignment for a course in FutureGames Programming.

 I've honestly had some major issues regarding starting work with UE5, didn't really get stuff working at all untill today(24/4-23) basically.